 3. Seek situations that generate awkwardness or embarrassment.
 By gradually facing your fears, you desensitize yourself to panic and allow experience to teach you that you can cope.

-#6.
+Step 6.
 Look At Your Avoidance Behaviors

 Avoidance behavior seems to work in the short term, which makes it that much more reinforcing and appealing.
 However, it reinforces the belief that (a) you definitely would have had a panic attack at the situation or place you’re avoiding, and (b) increases your fear of panic attacks.